Overview

 Alan S. Gerber and Donald P. Green.

-The following book is also a nice (free) supplement to the two above.
-It is not, however, a substitute for the books above: all of the required readings are from the two books above.
+The following book covers similar material and is a free online supplement to the two above.
+It is not a substitute for the two books above: all of the required readings are from “Mastering ‘Metrics” and “Field Experiments: Design, Analysis, and Interpretation”.

 Yale University Press, 2021.